 “Make real friends instead.”

-That night all of us huddled together in our sleeping bags, trying to stay warm on that cold beach by the sea under the bright, bright moon.
+That night, all of us huddled together in our sleeping bags, trying to stay warm under the bright, bright moon.
 Zoe and Annie seemed to sleep soundly, but I kept drifting in and out of dreams.
-I think the rhythmic noise of the waves washing onto shore kept me awake, plus I worried that the tide would come in and drown us.
+The rhythm of the waves washing onto shore kept waking me; I drowsily worried that the tide would come in and drown us.
 Was the tide coming in or out tonight?
 I didn’t know.

-We were on the edge of new territory, each of us ready to go our own way — Annie and I out into what people referred to as the “real world,” Zoe out into another world entirely.
-The real “real world.”
-The new world.
-A place I hoped Annie and I would come to at the end of our journey.
-We were on the edge of new territory, ready to step out, and nothing would be the same for us again.
+We were on the edge of new territory, each of us ready to go our own way — Annie and I out into what people referred to as “the real world,” Zoe out into another world entirely.

 I made some more room, and fell asleep under the sound of their breathing, and that of the ocean.